frankthetank-music/Acropalypse-Multi-Tool/README.md

 sv_ttk==2.4.3

 ## How to use RestoreTool

+Install the required Python Version and Libraries and open the Tool via Commandline with

+`python ./gui.py`

 The following steps illustrate how to use the RestoreTool:

 1. **Select Image**: Start by clicking on the "Select Image" button to load the image you want to restore.
 It will open a dialog box allowing you to choose a PNG or GIF file from your system.